 A London Blitz survivor: ” The best book I have ever read about the Second World War.”
 An Amazon book reviewer: “I wanted to put it down but couldn’t.”

 Retelling the heroic epic of the Eighth Air Force in Europe, the much anticipated sequel to Saving Private Ryan, Band of Brothers, and The Pacific, has been underway almost as long as World War 1 and II combined.
-It will be worth the wait as the ten episode mini-series resumed shooting in March 2021 in London and at the same bases where up to 350,000 U.S. airmen launched thousands of missions against Germany.
+It will be worth the wait as the ten episode mini-series is set for release January 24,2004 on Apple + TV. .

-UPDATE 22 JUNE 2021 – TAKING FLIGHT: UK Sources confirm that MASTERS OF THE AIR (Formerly The Mighty Eighth) is underway in several villages in East Anglia, the location of numerous Eighth Air Force bases.
-Director Steven Spielberg, uniformed extras, vintage vehicles and equipment are filming in Chalfont St. Giles and other villages, some of which barely changed since the war.
+MASTERS OF THE AIR was filmed in several East Anglia villages, the location then and with the considerable remains now of numerous seldom visited former Eighth Air Force bases.
+Most of the villages are little changed since the war, including the same pubs visited by the long-gone airmen.
 Already, neighbors are complaining about the sounds made by the vintage aircraft disturbing garden parties.
 The series will be largely based on the real-life saga of the 100th Bomb Group based at Thorpe Abbots, located four miles east of Diss, population 605, in Norfolk, England.
 The former base has a museum dedicated to the 100th BG.
 Called the “bloody 100th” as a sign of respect, the group lost 177 B-17s and 785 crew killed in action, a casualty rate of 77% in 22 operational months.